We’ll pay you back up to $20/month in ATM charges if you use an out-of-network ATM to access your checking account.

 Getting three paychecks in one month creates a great opportunity for you to increase your savings, make a big dent in your debt, or open a new bank account with your extra funds.
 If you plan ahead to capitalize on this financial opportunity every time it occurs (see schedule below ), the impact on your savings or debt will be equivalent to a month’s worth of your income.

 Let’s assume that your expenses are consistent from month to month and you’re making ends meet during the 10 months when you only get paid twice.
 It's logical, then, that if you’ve been successfully paying your monthly expenses with the income from two paydays during your 10 two-paycheck months, you should be able to pay your bills with only two checks during the two months when you get a third paycheck.
 That means you can dedicate your entire third paycheck toward other financial goals without any impact on your ability to pay your usual monthly expenses.

 Be strategic in planning how to use your next "extra" paycheck to accomplish your financial goals of debt reduction or a savings boost.

 And because a big part of being strategic is having a plan, we've calculated the dates when you'll receive an extra/bonus paycheck for the next two years and provided it in the table below.
 Add them to your calendar so they'll be baked into your budget and financial plan!

-When you get paid every other week, you receive 26 paychecks each year (52 weeks divided by 2), which means you receive two paychecks most months.
-But if you think it through, two paychecks a month for 12 months equals only 24 paychecks, not 26.
-So in most years, there are two months of the year (generally, months in which you get a paycheck on the first or second day of the month), when you get three paychecks.
+When you get paid every other week, you receive 26 paychecks each year (52 weeks divided by 2).
+That means you receive two paychecks most months.
+But if you think it through, two paychecks a month for 12 months adds up to only 24 paychecks, not 26.
+That means that there will be two months every year – generally, months in which you get a paycheck on the first or second day of the month – when you get three paychecks.